 Stresa and the Isole Borromee

-As well as Stresa itself, the Borromean island just in front are a delight and one of the best places to see in Italy if you are looking for serene landscapes, stunning architecture and garden visits
+As well as Stresa itself, the Borromean islands just in front are a delight and one of the best places to see in Italy if you are looking for serene landscapes, stunning architecture and garden visits

 Torino – Turin